-In Denmark, referees can start at the age of 15.
-All referees have the chance to be promoted to the next category, provided that their performance is good.
-Of course, they can also be relegated, if their performance is poor.
-Young referees have the chance to climb to the top quite fast, if they have the talent and are guided very carefully by a mentor or observer.
+In Denmark referees can start at the age of 15.
+All referees have the chance to be promoted to the next category, if the performance is good.
+Of course, they can be relegated, if the performance is bad.
+The young referees have the chance to move very fast to the top, if they have

-Once on regional level, the Danish Handball Federation takes over the education of referees.
-These referees have to attend courses on a regular basis and participate in tournaments, where all the referee talents in Denmark come together and undergo further theoretical and practical training sessions.
-At the top, Denmark has a system that secures that at least one couple is going up/down
+When the referees are on the regional level, the Danish Handball Federation takes over education.
+Those referees have to attend courses regularly and participate in tournaments, where all the referee talents in Denmark come together and have theoretical and practical further training sessions.
+At the top Denmark has a system that secures that at least one couple is going up/down every year, independent of age - between 3rd and 2nd division and between 2nd and 1st division/League.
+On the other levels it depends on what is needed as well as the respective performance, of course.

-Referee education is the task of a competent group at the top, which is responsible for the education and evaluation, as well as for the implementation of rule changes.
+To educate the referees is the task of a competence group at the top, who is responsible for education and evaluation as well as for the implementation of rule changes.
 "Mentoring" is the keyword that has been successfully applied in referee education and further training in Denmark.

-Usually, all referees in Denmark have a minimum of one observation per year.
-Once they have advanced to level 3, the number of observations increases and ranges from 4 to 6.
-For League referees there are observations in every match (EHF Referees' Performance Report).
-External experts from other team sports or psychologists are also involved into further training activities, the latter dealing with mental preparation, communication and conflict management.
+Usually all referees in Denmark have a minimum of one observation per year.
+When they are coming to level 3, they usually have 4 to 6 observations.
+For League referees there are observations in every match (EHF Referees' Performance Report)!
+Also external experts from other team sports or psychologists are involved into further training activities, the latter dealing with mental preparation, communication and conflict management.

-The Danish Handball Federation also offers a "short-cut" education model for young referees, who referee children's handball activities and younger age category competitions.
+The Danish Handball Federation also offers a "short-cut" education model for young referees that are supposed to referee children's handball activities and younger age category competitions.